dalenewman/Cfg-NET/README.md

 These two classes represent the DBA and his/her servers.

-- The classes inherit from `CfgNode`.
+- They inherit from `CfgNode`.
-- The properties are decorated with the `Cfg` attribute.
+- Their properties are decorated with the `Cfg` attribute.

 ### CfgNode Class
 The `CfgNode` class loads your configuration according to